iPSC Reprogramming Vectors & Viruses

 One of the major goals of iPSC research is for disease modeling and novel therapeutic (clinical) applications.
 To simplify iPSC induction, scientists at abm have successfully developed a broad line of iPSC reprogramming factors including lentiviruses, adenoviruses, minicircle DNA and cord blood episomal iPSC vectors.

 Scientists at abm Inc. provide researchers with the most comprehensive reprogramming vectors for iPSC research.
 Every vector has been sequenced and rigorously tested to ensure functionality.
 With those tools readily available, research scientists can now focus on their research projects without having to spend time on the development of basic vectors of their own.
 Preliminary customer feedback has shown that the episomal plasmids we designed and lentivirus we produced are also significantly more efficient in reprogramming fibroblasts from mice, rats and humans than other similar vectors on the market.

-- Comprehensive selection of iPSC lentiviral vectors and viruses with choice of different promoters, plus a polycistronic iPSC lentivector or lentivirus containing all four transcription factors in the Thomson (OSNL) Protocol.
+- Lentiviral vector & virus formats including a comprehensive selection with choice of different promoters, plus a polycistronic iPSC lentivector or lentivirus containing all four transcription factors in the Thomson (OSNL) Protocol.